JEER11/AISearch/README.md

    ```powershell
    python backend/app.py
    ```
-   ✅ You should see: `Running on http://127.0.0.1:5000`
+   You should see: `Running on http://127.0.0.1:5000`

-   💡 **Keep this window open** while using the extension!
+   **Keep this window open** while using the extension.

 ### Step 2: Install Chrome Extension